 After a predetermined time, the writer calls for final suggestions and closes this part of the exercise.
 It is a good time to take a break and encourage everyone to walk around and look at the suggestions.
 See which ones make the most sense or reflect each individual's ideas about the organization's true mission.

-Now, distribute the sticky dots.
+The next part of this exercise involves the distribution of those sticky dots.
 Everyone should have an equal assortment of colors.
-Place the green dots by ideas that individuals think are appropriate.
-Place the yellow dots near ideas that are neutral, and the red dots next to suggestions that individuals cannot support.
-It does not matter who put what colored dot by which suggestion.
+The green dots are to be placed by ideas that individuals think are appropriate.
+Yellow dots are placed near ideas that are neutral, and red dots are placed next to suggestions that individuals cannot support.
+Do not record who put what colored dot by which suggestion.

-An individual who is not directly involved in the organization but who is familiar with developing nonprofit mission statements is the best facilitator for this exercise.
-Attendees are placed into small groups, ideally at small tables that allow them to sit and have room to write.
+This exercise is best facilitated by someone who is not directly involved in the organization but who is very familiar with developing nonprofit mission statements.
+This exercise requires everyone to break into small groups, ideally at small tables that allow people to sit and have room to write.

-Each group compiles a list of what they think the organization represents, information that accurately describes the work of the group.
-After a set period, a representative from each table visits the other tables to glean ideas from those groups and take them back to his or her group.
+Each group needs to compile a list of what they think the organization represents, information that belongs in a mission statement to describe accurately the work of the group.
+After a set period, a representative from each table visits other tables to glean ideas from those groups and take them back to their group.
 Allow plenty of time for the representatives of the different tables to understand the ideas as they are stated as well as any impressions or nuances.

 The original tables or groups then incorporate their original list of important elements with the other groups' ideas.
 The purpose of this exercise is to bring out as many ideas as possible in a nonthreatening environment.

 Moving around the room and interacting with different people is the secret to these exercises, which are merely different ways to express similar ideas.
-One table's discussions may have taken a completely different direction, which will add to the richness of the final document.
+One table's discussions may have gone in a completely different direction, which will add to the richness of the final document.

 After this portion of the exercise, each group reads its final results.
 With the help of the facilitator, the ideas are merged into a list of elements.
-This list can be used to draft a rough document, which is then edited and prepared for the board of directors for eventual adoption.
+This list can be used to draft a rough document, which should be edited and prepared for the board of directors for eventual adoption.
 Then it will become part of the group's constantly evolving record.